alronz/b2c-database-selection/MongoDB/Basic Features/commands.md

 #### [back](basic_features_main.md)

 MongoDB provides normal CRUD operations to interact easily with your stored data.
 These operations can run only at the collection level.
-In the following sections I will talk briefly how to query or modify your stored data using MongoDB.
+In the following sections I will talk briefly about how to query and modify the stored data.

 #### Query Data